How To Measure Vo2 Max: Tools + Protocols To Measure Your Vo2 Max

 There are even non-exercise assessments that can predict V02 max based on your answers to questions regarding your physical activity along with other demographics better than inserted into a VO2 max equation.

-An example is the Jackson Non-Exercise VO2 max test.
+An example is the Jackson Non-Exercise VO2 max predictor.

 As can be surmised, any submaximal or predictive way to measure VO2 max is not a true VO2 max measurement and will have a margin of error.